itskutush/Encryption-System-using-Assembly/README.md

 ## Software and Hardware Requirements
 • x86 emulator emu8086: EMU8086 is a popular and user-friendly integrated development
-environment (IDE) and emulator for the x86 architecture assembly language.
+environment and emulator for the x86 architecture assembly language.

 • Intel 8086 Assembly Language: Intel 8086 assembly language is a low-level programming language used for programming the Intel 8086 and Intel 8088 microprocessors.